rezabmirzaei/Back-End-Essentials-with-Python/Module 1 - Programming and Backend Development Essentials/README.md

 # Module 1: Programming and Backend Development Essentials

 - **Content Overview**:
-  - Introduction to backend development as a core programming discipline.
+  - Introduction to backend development and its role in software systems.
   - Fundamentals of programming with Python: variables, loops, conditionals, and functions.
   - Working with files, handling input/output, and writing simple Python scripts.